Coworkers Who Talk Too Much – How to Handle Someone who Rambles On

 You are a mid-level manager at an inventive company that develops apps and other tools in finance and accounting.
-You need a live person who can field questions from customers after new product launches.
+Your department needs a live person who can field questions from customers after new product launches.

 Ramon would be a good fit for this job, you decide, since he understands the products and communicates well with people.

 After a month on the job, you realize that Ramon is too good with people.
 His percentage of calls handled per hour is much lower than his predecessor.
 Friendly and talkative, Ramon simply spends too much time talking to each caller.
 And although you have mentioned this to Ramon, it doesn’t seem to make a difference.

 Set Goals.
 Follow up with Frequent Feedback SessionsYou mentioned to Ramon that he needs to answer more calls per hour.
 His behavior hasn’t changed after being made aware of the issue.
 But don’t assume that “coaching” him hasn’t worked.
 What you’ve done in the past wasn’t coaching.

 Coaching is about getting people on board by involving them in changing their behavior.
 An initial coaching session would be an open discussion of Ramon’s strengths and barriers — “open” meaning, allowing Ramon to generate this list.
 Through self-discovery, Ramon should identify that he is overly talkative.
 You can then move on to generating specific goals for improvement (increasing the number of calls he should handle per hour).

 What happens next is crucial: follow-through!
 As a manager, you should monitor Ramon’s performance closely (which is easily measurable in this case).
 Have checkpoint meetings, especially early on, to review how Ramon is doing.
 Provide feedback and discuss ways to stay on track or to re-focus if his performance starts sliding.
 The idea, of course, is not for Ramon to stop being warm and empathetic.
 It’s to help him eliminate rambling or getting off topic with customers.